Which are the best matched betting bank accounts and other payment methods to use in 2019?

 Which payment methods qualify?

-Credit and debit cards are the most widely accepted payment methods which are likely to qualify for bookies promotions.
+Bank accounts, specifically debit and credit card transfers are the most widely accepted payment methods which are likely to qualify for bookies promotions.

 However, this is only a generalisation, there’s no way of saying every bookie will accept these payment methods.
-Each bookie and/or promotion are all different and it’s best to double check before depositing any funds.
+Each bookie and/or promotion are all different and it’s vital you double-check before depositing any funds.

 In general, matched betting offers exclude customers using EWallets (like the Bet365 example above).
 I’m not sure why this is, but it’s a common theme.